AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/pdf-marketo-auth.md

 ## Set up a new user

-Similar to roles, you can set up a new user from the **Users and Roles** page.
+Similar to roles, you can set up a new user from the **Users & Roles** page.
 The *Users* page provides a list of active users currently provisioned in Marketo.
 Select **Invite New User** to provision a new user.

 ![invite-new-user](./images/marketo/invite-new-user.png)